 My background is in statistics and mathematics, and I tend to enjoy projects that involve interesting or unusual analyses.
-A few of my side-projects involve or have involved using hierarchical Bayesian models to perform meta-analysis, using multi-scale multi-variate entropy measures to characterize EEG signal complexity in aging populations, and using geometric algebra and matrix factorization models to analyze motion trajectories.
+A few of my side-projects involve or have involved using hierarchical Bayesian models to perform meta-analysis, using multi-scale multi-variate entropy measures to characterize EEG signal complexity in aging populations, and using quaternion algebra and matrix factorization models to analyze motion trajectories.

 This blog is mostly a place for me to report on my research activities, as well as to write about neuroscience, statistics, modelling, and other assorted topics that interest me.